stoicsoftware/stoicsoftware.github.io/views/en/cookbooks/search/search-transaction-status.md

 ---
-label: 'Searching by Transaction Status'
+chapterTitle: 'Searching by Transaction Status'
-eleventyNavigation:
-  key: search-status
-  title: 'Transaction Status'
-  order: 160
 ---

 Frequently we need to retrieve or filter by Status in our Transaction Searches, but Statuses are notoriously